 Choice at the checkout

-It’s not just Millennial's that are looking for choice at the checkout, Generation Z favour spending their own money rather than taking on more dept through credit cards.
+It’s not just Millennials that are looking for choice at the checkout, Generation Z favours spending their own money rather than taking on more debt through credit cards.
 Almost 20% of Kiwis aged between 18-24 do not own a credit card.
-In America this number jumps to over 30%.
+In America, this number jumps to over 30%.
 Looking at different ways to attract these shoppers to your online stores will be critical.
 Debit solutions such as Online EFTPOS using your mobile phone number and your banking app are becoming increasingly popular amongst this group.

 Learn from Asos